-A lot of these blog posts have life lessons/morals to them and I love sharing them with everyone, but a lot of the time I catch myself doing exactly what I tell people not to do.
+A lot of these blog posts have life lessons/morals to them and I love sharing them with everyone, but sometimes I catch myself doing exactly what I tell people not to do.
 I often find myself in situations where I have to remind myself of the advice I give and actually apply it to my own life.
 The best example I can give from the top of my head (more like melted brain) is last night, which was the night before my first exam.
 It had been an extremely stressful day with last-minute revising (I brought it upon myself and I take full responsibility), and at around 10:30pm I was having an *internal* mental breakdown.
 I say *internal* mental breakdown because I wasn’t about to let anyone see me be an absolute melt in the library.
 I was so stressed out that I messaged Scarlett, who talked me through it.
 I’m really bad at asking for help, so the fact that I was going to Scarlett was a big deal for me.
 I’ll be honest, though – I only messaged her when it got to the point where I was overflowing with stress and I needed to talk to someone about it because I was starting to shut down, mentally and physically.

 In any case, there’s a bigger issue I want to talk about.